Jets finally land Aaron Rodgers in trade with Packers

 READ MORE: Aaron Rodgers will give Jets extreme possibilities, for better or worse

-The trade is reminiscent to the Jets acquisition of another Packers legend -- Brett Favre -- back in 2008.
+The trade is reminiscent of the Jets' acquisition of another Packers legend -- Brett Favre -- back in 2008.
 Favre played one season for the Jets, but he got hurt after an 8-3 start and they went to miss the playoffs.

 Jets fans obviously are hoping for a much different outcome this time around.